AdaSupport/ios-sdk/README.md

 pod repo push EmbedFrameworkSpec AdaEmbedFramework.podspec
 ```

 That's it!
-Clients using the EmbedFramework Cocoapod can now update the version in the podfile, then run `pod install` to get the latest changes.
+Clients using the AdaEmbedFramework Cocoapod can now update the version in the podfile, then run `pod install` to get the latest changes.